 Single and complete project.
 For permitting purposes, each interchange or intersection is considered to be one single and complete project.
-For example, an interchange project cannot result in a permanent loss (excluding stream relocation), of (1) greater than 1,000 If of stream and/or 3 acres of wetland/open water in the coastal plain OR (2) greater than 1,000 If of stream and/or 2 acres of wetland/open water in all other areas of North Carolina.
+For example, an interchange project cannot result in a permanent loss (excluding stream relocation), of (1) greater than 1,000 lf of stream and/or 3 acres of wetland/open water in the coastal plain OR (2) greater than 1,000 lf of stream and/or 2 acres of wetland/open water in all other areas of North Carolina.

 Approach fills may be considered to be part of an interchange or intersection project if the Corps determines that inclusion of these areas meet the terms of this section ("b") of RGP 50.
-It is understood that approach fills may be on new location.
 Early coordination with the Corps is encouraged.